FernFeather/trafficking-grader/README.md

 ```

 Note: Create a FORK of the repository, then clone your fork on your local machine - You will create pull requests with your changes as opposed to updating the repository directly unless it's a small change (i.e. implementing a large feature vs updating ReadME or adding code comments).
 This will allow others a chance to approve changes!

-Any collaborator may merge a PR.
+Any collaborator may merge a PR afer confirming the code works.

 Be sure to update your fork regularly :)